Roy Hargrove: Influence

-In June 2022, the documentary Hargrove, filmed during the final year of his life, debuted at the Tribeca Film Festival.
-Hargrove's estate issued a statement objecting to the film as not what he had envisioned when agreeing to participate.
+Hargrove's continuing influence on jazz is underscored in a recent New York Times feature about his legacy.
+There, 13 contemporary musicians describe their favorite Hargrove compositions that left a lasting imprint upon them.

 Personal life and death

-A quiet and retiring person in life, Hargrove struggled with kidney failure.
-He died at the age of 49 of cardiac arrest brought on by kidney disease on November 2, 2018, while hospitalized in New Jersey.
+A quiet and retiring person in life, Hargrove struggled with kidney failure and substance abuse.
+He died at the age of 49 of cardiac arrest brought on by a kidney disease on November 2, 2018, while hospitalized in New Jersey.
 According to his long-time manager, Larry Clothier, Hargrove had been on dialysis for the last 14 years of his life.

-He is survived by his wife, Aida Brandes-Hargrove, and daughter, Kamala Hargrove, who in 2020 launched the company Roy Hargrove Legacy LLC to preserve and extend his legacy.
-In 2022, Roy Hargrove Legacy re-launched the Roy Hargrove Big Band, which gives live performances featuring original band members and other musicians who supported Hargrove in his various ensembles.
+Hargrove met his wife, Aida Brandes-Hargrove, in 2006 when working with jazz trombonist Slide Hampton; she was the daughter of one of Hampton's close friends.
+In 2020, Brandes-Hargrove and daughter Kamala Hargrove launched the company Roy Hargrove Legacy LLC to preserve and extend his legacy.
+In 2022, Roy Hargrove Legacy re-formed the Roy Hargrove Big Band, which gives live performances featuring original band members and other musicians who supported Hargrove in his various ensembles.